 Grand Prairie has Triple Freeport, the exemption of Freeport property from taxation by all three taxing jurisdictions: The City of Grand Prairie, Tarrant & Dallas Counties, and the Grand Prairie ISD & Arlington ISD.

-Grand Prairie created three Tax Increment Financing (TIF) Districts as a public financing method to be used as a subsidy for public infrastructure and other community improvement projects.
+Grand Prairie created three Tax Increment Financing (TIF) Districts as a public financing method to be used as a subsidy for public infrastructure and other community improvement projects, and two of the three are still active (#1 and #3).

 The increment of tax used in a TIF is the difference between the amount of property tax revenue generated before the TIF project and the amount of property tax revenue generated after the TIF project is completed.
 Only property taxes generated by the incremental increase in value of a TIF district are available for TIF projects.
 Any land sites located within a TIF District is ineligible to receive any additional incentives inasmuch as the real estate taxes are used to repay the TIF.